scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Number of Internal Hops

-The number of internal hops will be comprised of 2 main parts:
+The number of internal hops will be comprised of 1 main part:

-- The subtype field, which identifies it
 - A variable number of hoplength clusters

 A hoplength cluster serves to pool all interfaces which have the same number of